Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

  Education – Secondary level teachers in the field of STEM

- Construction and Infrastructure – All the way from project managers to surveyors
+ Construction and Infrastructure Fromom project managers to surveyors

  Agriculture and Environment – Sustainability experts, agronomists, etc.

-But don’t forget—demand varies, so always glance at the most up-to-date info first before you apply.
+However, don’t get—demand varies, so always check the most up-to-date information first before applying.

 How the Application Process Works (Step-by-Step)

 The process seems scary at first, but if you know what each step does, it becomes simpler to work with.
-That’s how it normally goes:
+That’s how it usually goes:

 1. Skills Assessment

 First things first, have your qualifications and work experience evaluated by the proper authority for your occupation (e.g., Engineers Australia, AITSL for teachers, etc.).
-Without that, you can’t proceed.
+Without that, you can’t succeed.

 2. Lodge an Expression of Interest (EOI)